Phylogenetic automata, pruning, and multiple alignment: Formal definitions

 Define $\internalcascades \subset \statesof{H_n}$ to be the subset of $H_n$-states that follow {\em internal cascades}

 Remaining states are the start, end, and wait states:

 The complete set of $H_n$-states is

-It is possible to calculate transition/emission weights of $H_n$ by starting with the example constructions given for $T \compose U$ and $T \fork U$, then eliminating states that are not in the above set.
+It is possible to calculate transition and I/O weights of $H_n$ by starting with the example constructions given for $T \compose U$ and $T \fork U$, then eliminating states that are not in the above set.
 This gives the results described in the following sections.